-<if any one wishes to hear the tape recording of this pathetic meeting then please ask me via the comments at bottom of this page>
+<if any one wishes to hear the tape recording of this pathetic meeting then please email me at email@example.com

 My mate also mentioned that he thought it strange that Dean Gosper, who heads up OWIA, has been very quiet during and after Sochi?